-- Le Panier – This is the oldest area in Marseilles and in French its name means “the basket.”
+- Le Panier – This is the oldest area in Marseille and in French its name means “the basket.”
 While you are here, be sure to gaze at the Vielle Charite, an old monument that now has museums and exhibitions.

 - The Château d’If (If Castle) - This small island off the city was a penal colony.
-It is famous from the novel of Alexandre Dumas, the Comte de Monte-Cristo.
+It is famous from the novel of Alexandre Dumas, Le Comte de Monte-Cristo.
 Tourist boats leave from the Old harbor.

 - La Place Castellane – This roundabout has a magnificent fountain surrounded in columns and sculptures.
 On the street are excellent cinemas and cafes.
 This is a pretty neat place to check out.